tangentyh/notes-of-tan/docs/backend/redis-notes.md

      - `no` — no sync, sync handled by OS
    - AOF loading — fake client created, from which commands in AOF executed
    - AOF rewrite — deduplicate AOF, implemented by generating commands from current database state with care for client input buffer overflow
-     - avoid blocking — AOF rewrite is executed in a forked process, new commands during AOF rewrite are simultaneously saved in a separate buffer, which is flushed before the new AOF replace the previous one
+     - non-blocking — AOF rewrite is executed in a forked process, new commands during AOF rewrite are simultaneously saved in a separate buffer besides the normal AOF buffer, which is flushed to the new AOF before the new AOF replace the previous one
-   - expired key handling — see `redisDb`
+   - expired key handling — see [`redisDb`](#Server-and-Client)
    - related commands
-     - `BGREWRITEAOF` — non-blocking, but reject `BGSAVE` when executing
+     - `BGREWRITEAOF` — non-blocking, but reject `BGSAVE` and another `BGREWRITEAOF` when executing

 ## Clustering